ErgoPractice News – February 2022

 Why Wide Field 3.0x Loupes as Startup Loupes?

 As a result of continued education of ergonomic working postures, modern clinicians such as dental and hygiene students learn to work with longer working distances (more than 18”) than old generation clinicians whose average working distance was about 15” or less.
 The increased working distance requires higher magnification loupes because eyes see less as the working distance increases.

 When loupes were introduced as a vision aid device to clinicians many years ago, 2.5x loupes were considered as the standard startup loupes because old-generation clinicians worked with a shorter distance.
 With the increased working distance, the minimum magnification power should be 3.0x.
 Although 3.0x Galilean loupes are available, the field of view of 3.0x Galilean loupes is relatively small.
-Therefore, SurgiTel has introduced 3.0x prism (Keplerian) loupes called “UltiView™ Lite 3.0x” which meets most of the requirements of ultimate loupes.
-Figure 1 shows FLM (front-lens-mounted) and Figure 2 shows TTL (through-the-lens) loupes.
+Therefore, SurgiTel has introduced 3.0x prism (or Keplerian) loupes called “UltiView™ Lite 3.0x” which meets most of the requirements of ultimate loupes.
+Figure 1 shows FLM (Front-Lens-Mounted) and Figure 2 shows TTL (Through-The-Lens) loupes.

 The lifetime cost of SurgiTel UltiView™ Lite 3.0x will be significantly lower than all other brands 2.5x or 3.0x Galilean loupes because frequent reading prescription updates are not necessary.
 This is possible because the working distance can be adjusted with interchangeable working distance caps.
 That means there will be no loss of time for updating prescriptions.

 Benefits of SurgiTel UltiView™ Lite 3.0x Over Other Brand Loupes

 The optics of these loupes were designed by using several patented concepts.
 SurgiTel UltiView™ Lite 3.0x loupes offer many benefits not available with other brand loupes.
 These benefits include: